 Mike is the General Manager of Whistler Heli Skiing, owned by Whistler-Blackcomb.
-Mike has been managing the team since 2008/09 and has guided guests since the 1991-1992 winter season.
-Mike’s career both in the field and in adventure recreation management has spanned several sectors with over 30 years in ski resort operations, international adventure travel, snowmobiling tours, paragliding, and river rafting.
-Mike was owner-operator of one of British Columbia’s busiest river rafting companies for two decades and was a founding Director of the British Columbia River Outfitters Association before joining our team.
+Mike has been managing the team since 2008/09 and has been guiding guests since1991.
+Mike’s career both in the field and in adventure recreation management has spanned several sectors, with over 30 years in ski resort operations, international adventure travel, snowmobiling tours, paragliding, and river rafting.
+Mike was owner-operator of one of British Columbia’s busiest river rafting companies for two decades and was a founding director of the British Columbia River Outfitters Association before joining our team.

 DIRECTOR AT LARGE